openaustralia/morph/app/views/documentation/tutorial.md

 The interactive shell for ruby is called [irb](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell).
-Start an irb session in our terminal with:
+Start an irb session in your terminal with:

 ```
 bundle exec irb